rekt-osbot/kite/README.md

 4. ✅ **Token Expiration Handling**: Added centralized token management with accurate 6 AM IST expiration detection, clear user notifications, and token status dashboard
 5. ✅ **Railway Environment Optimization**: Implemented memory optimization with adaptive resource usage, garbage collection, and module unloading to reduce costs on Railway
 6. ✅ **Simplified Trading Logic**: Streamlined position sizing to use only Maximum Trade Value per stock, with no automatic stop losses
+7. ✅ **Enhanced Error Handling**: Improved error handling throughout the application with robust fallbacks and sensible defaults
+8. ✅ **Optimized Notification System**: Disabled login notifications and combined ChartInk alerts with trade notifications for a cleaner notification experience
+9. ✅ **Dashboard Improvements**: Enhanced the trading dashboard with better error handling and data display

+## Maintenance and Operations Guide

+### Daily Operations

+1. **Token Renewal**: The Zerodha API token expires daily at 6 AM IST.
+The system will automatically notify when the token is about to expire during market hours.
+2. **Monitoring**: Check the dashboard for active positions, P&L, and any error messages.
+3. **End-of-Day Summary**: A trading summary is automatically sent at market close (3:30 PM IST) via Telegram.

+### Updating the System

+1. **Code Updates**: Pull the latest code and restart the application.
+2. **Configuration Changes**: Update environment variables as needed.
+3. **Trade Settings**: Modify DEFAULT_QUANTITY and MAX_TRADE_VALUE through the settings page.

+## Conclusion

+The Kite Trading Bot provides a robust, automated trading solution that integrates with ChartInk for technical analysis signals and Zerodha's Kite API for order execution.
+The system has been optimized for reliability, resource efficiency, and user experience with features like rate limiting, market status awareness, memory optimization, and intelligent notifications.

+The latest improvements to the notification system ensure that users receive only critical alerts while combining related notifications to reduce clutter.
+The system is now more stable with enhanced error handling throughout the application.

+Future development could focus on:
+1. **Advanced Trading Strategies**: Implement more sophisticated entry/exit rules and risk management
+2. **Machine Learning Integration**: Add ML-based signal filtering to improve trade quality
+3. **Extended Analytics**: Enhance P&L reporting and performance metrics
+4. **Multi-User Support**: Enable multiple trading accounts and user profiles

+This project demonstrates effective integration of multiple technical systems (APIs, webhooks, notification systems) while maintaining operational efficiency and resource optimization suitable for cloud deployment.

 ## For AI Developers